 - Register for Classes - If you qualify for priority registration, you may enroll online at your scheduled priority registration time or anytime thereafter.
 Log into your eServices account and look for your assigned day and time in the box labeled Enrollment Appointment.
 During the open enrollment period you may enroll at any time.

 - Pay Enrollment Fees or Apply for California Promise Grant - Fees are due at the time of enrollment.
 You may pay online by credit card or by cash or check in Business Services.
 The California Promise Grant fee waiver assists many students with fees and federal financial aid can help with other school related expenses.
 It is important that financial aid matters are handled as early as possible.
 If you need financial assistance, please do not wait until you complete the enrollment steps above before applying.
 It is important to complete the FAFSA (Free Application for Federal Financial Aid) as soon as you have made the decision to enroll in college (Before March 2nd each year).
 Click here for more information about Financial Aid.
 Please note that students who have obtained a bachellor degree or higher may not be eligible for federal financial aid.
 Check Satisfactory Progress Policy on financial aid website for more information.

 Note: Steps 1 thru 4 must be completed by April 1st for summer and fall enrollment or November 1st for spring enrollment in order to receive an earlier priority registration date.
 After these dates, it is still important to complete all steps in order to receive priority registration in future semesters.

 Non Degree/Non Certificate

-Although it is strongly recommended, if you are not seeking a degree or certificate at ARC, you are not required to complete steps 3 & 4 (take assessments and develop an educational plan).
-Students who do not complete these steps are not eligible for future priority enrollment.
+Although it is strongly recommended, if you are not seeking a degree or certificate at ARC, you are not required to complete steps 3 & 4 (take self placement and develop an educational plan).
+Students who do not complete these steps may not be eligible for future priority enrollment.